mechalynx/yt-url-at-time/README.md

 These keys can be combined, so `Alt + Ctrl + click` will copy a precisely timestamped URL to your system clipboard.

-Alternatively, you can use the shortcut:
+Alternatively, you can use the keyboard shortcuts:

+  * ``Alt + ` ``: adds a regular timestamp to the URL
-  * ``Alt + ` ``
+  * ``Alt + ` ` ``: adds a precise timestamp to the URL (_note: that's two consecutive backticks, without releasing Alt!_)

-Which will do the same as a plain click but with just the keyboard.
+  * ``Alt + q + ` ``: adds a timestamp and copies the result to clipboard - works with both single and double backticks

-_Currently the hotkeys are not configurable, nor is it possible to get a precise timestamp or have it copied to the clipboard using this shortcut._
+_Currently the hotkeys are not configurable._

 In case of trouble
 ------------------

-Report bugs in this repository.
+Report bugs in the issue tracker of this repository.
 Comments in other locations are likely to be missed.

 [vm]: https://violentmonkey.github.io/get-it/
 [gm_ff]: https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/